-The latest scheduled quarterly update to standards and the Rule Book has been published by RSSB.
-This includes 4 new or reclassified standards, 2 updated, 2 new Guidance Notes, and 14 withdrawn or replaced documents.
+The latest scheduled quarterly update to standards and the Rule Book was published by RSSB last weekend.
+This includes 12 new or reclassified standards, and 30 withdrawn or replaced documents.

 The changes ensure standards and rules are fit for purpose and updated to meet the needs of today’s railway, as well as reflecting industry’s strategy to remove unnecessary duplication.